 I have been joyfully teaching the art of quilting since 2006.
 My classes are encouraging, supportive, and light-hearted.
-I love seeing my students realize that they CAN quilt their own work.
-I teach regionally, at various guilds, shops, and events throughout the country as well as at IQF Houston and Chicago and throughout the US.
+I love seeing my students realize that they CAN quilt their own work on a domestic machine.
+I teach at various guilds, shops, and events throughout the country as well as at IQF Houston.

 I live in Northern California with my oh-so-patient hubby and our Basset boy.
 Our two grown sons have left the nest to become men, leaving more room for books, fabric and notions.

 My current work is centered around whole-cloth pieces, with intricate free-hand free-motion quilting.
 Because there is little or no piecing, the story is told through the line of the thread.
 I consider this work to be “sculpting” the fabric, since the stitches create line and shadow upon the quilt’s surface.